LAMcGuinness/Milestone1-Bluebells/README.md

   5. Bootstrap Documentation used for modals, buttons, forms, figures etc. [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
   6. As a general resources for media querries [freecodecamp media queries](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/#:~:text=481px%20%E2%80%94%20768px%3A%20iPads%2C%20Tablets,more%20%E2%80%94%20Extra%20large%20screens%2C%20TV)

-* General Resources
+* General
-  Content and ideas for this project were adapted from Bluebells Montessori Schools prospectus.
+  * Content and ideas for this project were adapted from Bluebells Montessori Schools prospectus.
+  * [IvyLane.ie](http://www.ivylane.ie/) a source of inpiration.
+Some ideas on structure were adapted from here.
+  * [Safari Childcare](https://www.safarichildcare.ie/) another general source for ideas.

 * Media
 1. Logo was created on [Canva](https://www.canva.com/)